CCE Node Problem Detector

 ScheduledEvent

-Check whether scheduled live migration events exist on the node.
-A live migration plan event is usually triggered by a hardware fault and is an automatic fault rectification method at the IaaS layer.
+Check whether there is any live migration event on nodes.
+A live migration event is usually triggered by a hardware fault and is an automatic fault rectification method at the IaaS layer.

 Source: